Raise your hand if you’ve ever turned off the news because it was just too much to handle.

 Help your donors overcome compassion fatigue and stay engaged with your mission, with storytelling before they go on a “nonprofit break.”

 Before we can combat compassion fatigue, we need to understand what it is and what causes it.

 Empathy is a beautiful thing, but when you combine great caring with a sense of powerlessness to do anything meaningful about the problem, that’s where you run into trouble.
 “Compassion fatigue” happens when your donors hear heartbreaking stories without enough news about progress.
 They start tuning you out in the name of self-preservation.
 Eventually, even the most caring people can get worn out by caring so much.
-Also called “empathy fatigue,” or just plain “donor fatigue,” it’s a real danger for your nonprofit.
+Also called “empathy fatigue” or just plain “donor fatigue,” it’s a real danger for your nonprofit.

 “Compassion fatigue” was originally a term used to describe a secondary trauma disorder suffered by caregivers and service providers.
 Basically, it’s what happens when you spend all your emotional resources helping people in distress.
 Eventually, the day-in, day-out second-hand experience of all that trauma gets to you.
-In the nonprofit sector we see it in our professional lives (look at all that burnout), especially among program staff.
+In the nonprofit sector, we see it in our professional lives (look at all that burnout), especially among program staff.

 When we talk about donor compassion fatigue, we’re not necessarily talking about trauma.
-Donors may be constantly slammed with sad stories, and that does have an emotional impact, but it’s not a direct correlation what happens to the people on the ground emotionally.
+Donors may be constantly slammed with sad stories, and that does have an emotional impact, but it’s not a direct correlation to what happens to the people on the ground emotionally.
 However, some of the symptoms of compassion-fatigued caregivers and donors do overlap: detachment, apathy, sadness, difficulty concentrating, and lack of a vision for the future.